Cellular network

-A cellular network or mobile network is a telecommunications network where the link to and from end nodes is wireless and the network is distributed over land areas called cells, each served by at least one fixed-location transceiver (such as a base station).
+A cellular network or mobile network (sometimes known as cellular communication network or mobile communication network) is a telecommunications network where the link to and from end nodes is wireless and the network is distributed over land areas called cells, each served by at least one fixed-location transceiver (such as a base station).
 These base stations provide the cell with the network coverage which can be used for transmission of voice, data, and other types of content via radio waves.
 Each cell's coverage area is determined by factors such as the power of the transceiver, the terrain, and the frequency band being used.
 A cell typically uses a different set of frequencies from neighboring cells, to avoid interference and provide guaranteed service quality within each cell.

-When joined together, these cells provide radio coverage over a wide geographic area.
-This enables numerous devices, including mobile phones, tablets, laptops equipped with mobile broadband modems, and wearable devices such as smartwatches, to communicate with each other and with fixed transceivers and telephones anywhere in the network, via base stations, even if some of the devices are moving through more than one cell during transmission.
+When joined, these cells provide radio coverage over a wide geographic area.
+This enables numerous devices, such as mobile phones, tablets, laptops equipped with mobile broadband modems, and wearable devices such as smartwatches, to communicate with each other and with fixed transceivers and telephones anywhere in the network, via base stations, even if some of the devices are moving through more than one cell during transmission.
 The design of cellular networks allows for seamless handover, enabling uninterrupted communication when a device moves from one cell to another.

 Modern cellular networks utilize advanced technologies such as Multiple Input Multiple Output (MIMO), beamforming, and small cells to enhance network capacity and efficiency.

-Cellular networks offer a number of desirable features:
+Cellular networks can offer a number of desirable features: